anarojoecheburua/Data-Science-AI-Assistant/README.md

 ###Installation
 - Clone this repository to your local machine
 - Set up your OpenAI API key
+- Install the required packages from the `requirements.txt` file
 - Run the application on Streamlit

 ##Usage